markphelps/flipt.io/content/docs/getting_started.md

 ## Flags and Variants

-Now we'll create a flag and variants that we will use to evaluate against.
+First we'll create a flag and variants that we will use to evaluate against.

 ### Create a Flag